Academic Catalog

 Special Facilities and/or Equipment

-A. Slide collection and projection equipment adequate for the lectures on the subject.
+1. Slide collection and projection equipment adequate for the lectures on the subject.

-B. Access to the Artstor online image archive.
+2. Access to the Artstor online image archive.
 Classroom must be internet connected and provided with digital projector, DVD player, and VHS player.

-C. When taught via Foothill Global Access, ongoing access to a computer with email address, software and hardware, and internet.
+3. When taught via Foothill Global Access, ongoing access to a computer with email address, software and hardware, and internet.

 Method(s) of Evaluation

-A. Two midterms (all exams have slide ID, short answer, and essay questions)
+Two midterms (all exams have slide ID, short answer, and essay questions)

-B. Final examination
+Final examination

-C. A research paper
+A research paper

-E. Moderated online discussions
+Moderated online discussions

 All assessment for the honors course involves a greater emphasis on accessing and discussing primary source material.
 The research paper is also more exacting; students must provide a more extensive bibliography than for the regular series (ART 2A, 2B, 2C) and the list of acceptable subjects is expanded.
-In addition, lectures and discussions move beyond the material covered by the text with the students required to read reserved texts in the library to broaden their grasp of the subject matter.
+In addition, lectures and discussions move beyond the material covered by the text, with the students required to read reserved texts in the library to broaden their grasp of the subject matter.

 Method(s) of Instruction